FIFA defers verdict on Israel exclusion, launches probe – DW – 10/03/2024

 In a statement, FIFA instead said that a disciplinary committee would begin an investigation into the alleged cases of discrimination raised by the Palestine Football Association (PFA).

-The complaint was initially made in May, and though FIFA had initially planned to respond by July, it delayed that date to allow for further examination, before announcing a further extension on Thursday.
+The complaint was first made in May, and though FIFA had initially planned to respond by July, it delayed that date to allow for further examination, before announcing another extension on Thursday.

 FIFA committee to investigate case and advise, Infantino says